embelon/ssd1306_oled_frequency_counter/README.md

 ### 1. BCD to 7-segment Decoder

-It's very simple, combinatorial only, converter from 4 bits to 7 bits that are representing segments of 7-segment display {g, f, e, d, c, b, a}.
+It's simple, combinatorial only, converter from 4 bits to 7 bits that are representing segments of 7-segment display {g, f, e, d, c, b, a}.

 <img src="docs/screenshots/7segment decoder.png">